* * *

 The event takes place most Thursdays at the Pomona College Museum of Art, 330 N. College Avenue, from 5 - 11 p.m.
 May include entertainment,

-special exhibits, student presentations, other, and is usually during the school year.
+special exhibits, student presentations or other programs, and the event is usually during the school year.
 Information: (909) 621-8283 or www.collegescalendar.org

 COSTA MESA - SOBECA District Art Walk.
 The first SOBECA District ArtWalk takes place on every last Tuesday of the

 month from 6 - 10 p.m.
 The SOBECA District Artwalk will include The Lab and The Artery at The Lab, 2930 Bristol, The Camp, 2937 Bristol, Memphis at 2920 Bristol, and the SOLO Building, 765 Baker.
 Information: